guumaster/hostctl/docs/content/docs/guides/basic_profiles.md

 Command:

-`hostctl set -p awesome --from /path/to/some/project/.etchosts `
+`hostctl set awesome --from /path/to/some/project/.etchosts `

 Output:
 ```